rackerlabs/support-how-to/content/rackspace-email/delete-a-rackspace-email-mailbox.md

 ### Delete vs. Disable

 Disable a mailbox - This DOES NOT remove a mailbox from your account.
 It prevents access to the mailbox.
 If a mailbox is disabled it remains on your account and you continue to be billed for that mailbox.
+The mailbox will still retain its previous data and will still receive new mail sent to it.

 Delete a mailbox - Deleting a mailbox removes that mailbox and all of it's data from our servers.
 Once you have deleted a mailbox, you must contact support to have that change reflected on your bill.